There are several factors that influence the success of this business. Design is a major one.

 Zoomable product images make it easier to navigate on a mobile device.
 Keep in mind, if you’re not targeting mobile audience, you might be losing out on conversions.

 Your homepage is the first impression.
 Customers make initial judgment based on this impression.

 Using catchy headlines, featured products, and latest promotions, a homepage can funnel customers to the relevant parts of the store.
 Understanding the dynamics of how customers interact with a site can help create a more effective first impression.

 Also, implementing key features of an ideal homepage can make the whole store more valuable to the customer.

 Creating a simple and clear design requires a lot of complex thought and hard work.

+However, trial and error is the key to a good design.
+Implementing bold features and testing their effects will help you get the idea of how to design your store for the modern consumer.
 The above principles are tested ideas that can help make it easier for you to think through the process.

 Did we miss out on anything more?
 Feel free to share it by adding your comments below or tweet it to us!